bloomberg/chromium.bb/tools/binary_size/README.txt

   * Not all space in the binary is accounted for.
 The cause is still under investigation.
+  * When dealing with inlining and such, the size cost is attributed to the resource in which the code gets inlined.
+Depending upon your goals for analysis, this may be either good or bad; fundamentally, the more trickery that the compiler and/or linker do, the less simple the relationship between the original source and the resultant binary.
   * The tool is partly written in Java, temporarily tying it to Android purely and solely because it needs Java build logic which is only defined in the Android part of the build system.
 The Java portions need to be